web blazonry web development scripts and tutorials

 • Email — number of accounts, amount of storage space, etc. standard stuff.
 If you have a favorite web-based email, check if it is provided as part of the web hosting package.

-• Control Panel (or similar) — simplifies management of your site.
-Includes ability to add, delete, and manage email addresses, change passwords, check your traffic stats, and more.
+• Control Panel like cPanel or Plesk — this simplifies working with your site.
+Lets you add, delete, and manage email addresses, change passwords, check your traffic stats, and more through the use of a browser and nice user interface.
 Handy and helpful even for non-beginners of web hosting.

 • Server operating system — I am biased in favor of Linux hosting.
 It is awesome and generally cheaper.
 Quality Linux web hosting is wide-spread.